 Am I locked into a yearly or 5-year contract?

-No. While the expiration date on your Anlage 6 says "For stays longer than one year" which cannot be changed, your policy renews on a monthly basis, and you are free to cancel at any time after the one-month minimum directly from your account.
+No. While the expiration date on your Anlage 6 says "For stays longer than one year" which cannot be changed, your policy renews on a monthly basis, and you are free to cancel at any time after the one-month minimum from within from your account.

 The "For stays longer than one year" wording and the 5-year expiration date on your certificate of authority are required for visa compliance purposes only ; they do not bind you to any fixed contract term.
 If you switch to a statutory insurance or leave Germany, you can cancel your coverage, and will stop being charged on the following month.